AlibabaCloudDocs/avds/intl.en-US/API Reference/Scan tasks/DescribeScanSessions.md

 You can call this operation to query task instances generated for scan tasks.

-You can also call this operation to query task instances generated for scan tasks by pagination.
+You can call this operation to query task instances generated for scan tasks by pagination.

 ## Debugging {#api_explorer .section}